 - If booked individually, book as flexible as possible (date change at no or low costs f.e.)

-- Do not book flights to areas with a negative travel advice as set by the Ministry of Foreign Affairs
+- Do not book flights to areas with a negative travel advice as determined by your Ministry of Foreign Affairs

 If you booked a flight ticket only, regardless whether you bought it via an online ticket broker or a travel agency, it covers any potential bankruptcy of the ticket broker or the travel agency you booked with only, not of the airline!
 Bankruptcy of an airline is only covered by SGR if you bought the flight ticket as part of a package deal (pakketreis, SGR member company) or if you bought flight ticket insurance.